RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 	Magenta  255      0        255
 	=======  =======  =======  =======

 In order to manipulate an image, we need to be able to access individual pixels.
 This capability is provided by a module called **image**.
-The image module defines two classes: ``Image`` and ``Pixel``.
+The image module we will use --- which is *not* a standard Python module --- defines two classes: ``Image`` and ``Pixel``.

 Each Pixel object has three attributes: the red intensity, the green intensity, and the blue intensity.
 A pixel provides three methods that allow us to ask for the intensity values.
 They are called ``getRed``, ``getGreen``, and ``getBlue``.
 In addition, we can ask a pixel to change an intensity value using its ``setRed``, ``setGreen``, and ``setBlue`` methods.